-“There are cases when we wonder why merit doesn’t reveal itself in spite of our earnest and high degree of faith.
-At such times, rather than suspecting you may entertain doubt about the Gohonzon, it is better to ask yourself whether you are guilty of any slander.
+As Daisaku Ikeda says in Faith into Action, p.165 ‘“There are cases when we wonder why merit doesn’t reveal itself in spite of our earnest and a high degree of faith.
+At such times, rather than suspecting you may entertain a doubt about the Gohonzon, it is better to ask yourself whether you are guilty of any slander.
 Because a person who is contemptuous, hating, jealous, or holds grudges will realize no benefit.”
 The first ten slanders on the following list reflect on ways we might be behaving toward the Law.

 - slandering Slander of the Law is to deny, oppose, disparage, or vilify the correct Buddhist teaching.

 Studying to resolve doubts and slander will strengthen your faith.
 But doubts can create a loss of

 The last four slanders concern attitudes towards people who believe in and practice the Law.
 Again self-reflect and ask yourself, Am I despising, hating, envying or bearing grudges against fellow members?

 We don’t always agree with or get along with fellow members.
 But are we trying to work through the differences, or holding onto these attitudes.
 In the fourth volume of the Lotus Sutra “If anyone sees a person who accepts and upholds this sutra and tried to expose the faults or evils of that person, whether what he speaks is true or not, he will in his present existence be afflicted….
 Take these teachings to heart and always remember that believers in the Lotus Sutra should absolutely be the last to abuse one another.
 Those who have faith in the Lotus Sutra are Buddhas and to slander, a Buddha is a grave offense.